-A long-running drama anthology series that ran on BBC 1 from 1970 to 1984 which as the title suggested showed a different single drama every episode.
-It featured some early works of famous directors such as Barry Hines and Mike Leigh alongside some seminal stuff from less cinematically inclined writers such as Dennis Potter.
+A long-running drama anthology series that ran on BBC1 from 1970 to 1984, which—as the title suggested—showed a different one-off teleplay each episode.
+The series featured some early works of famous directors such as Barry Hines and Mike Leigh, alongside some seminal stuff from less-cinematically-inclined writers such as Dennis Potter.

 Tropes Present Throughout the Series

 - Folk Horror: The episodes Penda's Fen and Robin Redbreast, notably.

 - Men Are the Expendable Gender: Rob is Killed Offscreen at the end of Robin Redbreast.